Therapeutic Horseback Riding

 Individuals who attend camp with Dustin’s Place has the chance to:

-- Improve small motor skills
+- Improve small and large motor skills

 - Learn self help skills

 - Better ready campers for real life transitions into work or education

 - Build relationships with animals such as horses, dogs and cats

 - Improve independence

 - June 9-15, 2019

 Drop off and pick up will be at our farm, 6737 Concord Rd Cumming, GA 30028

 Write check to Brecht Stables 6580 Riley Rd Cumming, GA 30028

 Middle and High School Equestrian Show Team